• Skip to primary navigation

 Moss Stitch

 The moss stitch goes by many names – you may have seen it called the linen stitch, the granite stitch, or the woven stitch.
-But whatever you call it, it's a simple and elegant stitch that's one of the easiest crochet stitches for blankets.
+But whatever you call it, it’s simple, elegant, and one of the easiest blanket stitches.

-Be aware, it grows more slowly than other stitches on this list, but it’s gorgeous when used in striped projects.
+Be aware, it grows more slowly than others on this list, but it’s gorgeous when used in striped projects.
 The moss stitch is also a favorite for temperature blanket patterns.

 Get the Pattern